Gavdos: Economy

 There are many abandoned terraces on Gavdos where farmers used to grow crops on the hillsides.
 There still is some agriculture on Gavdos.
 During the summer, the population of the island swells to a few thousand because of tourists, although there are few facilities for tourists.
-There is one year-round cafe in Carave (Karabe) on Gavdos run by Evangelina Tsigonakis.
+There is one year-round cafe in Karave, run by Evangelina Tsigonakis.
 There is a modern non-functioning reproduction lighthouse tower on Gavdos which now serves as a cafe during the summer season; the complex also contains a museum on the history of the original lighthouse with several rooms of photos and antique equipment.
 Gavdos has an FM radio station, Gavdos FM 88.8, which is also available online.

 Transport

 Ferries connect the port of Karave with those of Paleochora, Sougia, Agia Roumeli, Loutro and Hóra Sfakíon.
 There is a heliport in the northern part of the island.
 Bus services connect the island's main locations.
 The island's road network is a mixture of paved, unsurfaced and dirt roads.